alshapton/Pyntel4004/docs/source/hardware/machine/wpm.rst

-.. rubric:: Example program - TO DO
+.. rubric:: Example Program

+The following program writes to a program RAM location whose address is held in status characters 0, 1, and 2 of DATA RAM register 0 of DATA RAM chip 0, shown below.

 .. image:: images/wpm-diag.png
    :scale: 50%